AleksaMCode/AMx64/README.md

 JL | Jump Less | OF, SF | SF != 0

 <br>**NOTE:** It doesn't affect flags.

+#### END
+<p align="justify">This instruction indicates that the program ends correctly.
+If the program terminates without this instruction it should return the value different from 0.</p>

 ## Memory <a name="memory"></a>
 ### Registers <a name="memory_reg"></a>